 Develop and adopt widely appropriate national, regional and international technical and organizational standards that are required to address the concerns of various ICT providers and users.

-Adapt, adopt and enforce legal and regulatory frameworks for ensuring confidence and security in the use of ICT for better governance (such as in the area of data protection, privacy, etc.) and enhance national capacities with this regard.
+Adapt and adopt frameworks for ensuring confidence and security in the use of ICT (such as in the area of data protection, privacy, etc.) and enhance national capacities with this regard.

 3. Targets